AndreWohnsland/CocktailBerry-Stats/README.md

 # Disclaimer

-This app is currently still under construction and improvements (beta).
+This app is currently still under construction and will get improvements (beta state).

 # Getting Started